Batcave (club): Legacy

-As the terms "new punks" and "goth" became interchangeable, much of the image and fashion adopted by the subculture can be traced back to the bands that played at the Batcave.
 In 1983, a vinyl record entitled The Batcave: Young Limbs And Numb Hymns was released on the London Records label.
 The compilation included Specimen ("Dead Mans Autochop"), Sexbeat ("Sexbeat"), Test Dept. ("Shockwork"), Patti Palladin ("The Nuns New Clothes"), James T. Pursey ("Eyes Shine Killidiscope"), Meat of Youth ("Meat of Youth"), Brilliant ("Coming Up for the Downstroke"), Alien Sex Fiend ("R.I.P."), and The Venomettes ("The Dance of Death").
-The inside notes: "Look past the slow black rain of a chill night in Soho; Ignore the lures of a thousand neon fire-flies, fall deft to the sighs of street corner sirens — come walk with me between heaven and hell.
-Here there is a club lost in its own feverish limbo, where sin becomes salvation and only the dark angels tread.
-For here is a BATCAVE.
-This screaming legend of blasphemy, Lechery, and Blood persists in the face of adversity.
-For some the Batcave has become an icon, but for those that know it is an iconoclast, it is the avenging spirit of nightlife's badlands — its shadow looms large over London's demi-Monde: It is a challenge to the false Idol.
-It Will Endure."